akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

   Default to `false`, but can be enabled to make the transport create the topic and subscription for you.
   This is useful when using the in-memory [Pub/Sub emulator](https://cloud.google.com/pubsub/docs/emulator) (enabled when the environment variable `PUBSUB_EMULATOR_HOST` is defined).

+  **Important**: do not activate the auto setup in production.
+Otherwise the PIM will try to setup the transport (meaning check the existence of the table for doctrine, the existence of topics/subscriptions for Google PubSub, and so on) that will lead to degraded performance.
+Plus be aware for Google PubSub the checks perform some administrator operations which are limited by quotas (c.f. https://cloud.google.com/pubsub/quotas).

 - `ack_message_right_after_pull: ?bool`

   Default to `false`, it allows to ack the message right after pulling it.